TMM #006: Run it Back ⏪

 At the beginning of this series we talked about the start of this process, rating your songs on a 1-5 scale.
 We called this The Setlist Number System and if you want to learn this simple system or want a refresher, you can find that newsletter here

 Last newsletter we talked about how you should start off your setlist with a proper Introduction and compared it to the way it should mimic a real life greeting.
-It’s a chance for you to introduce yourself and giving the audience time to breathe, get to know you and settle in.
-Check it out here if you missed out.
+It’s a chance for you to introduce yourself and give the audience time to breathe, get to know you and settle in.
+Check it out here if you missed this one.

 Think about this with me – when you look back on your life and think about happy times, what is another word for the best memories that you’re probably recalling right now?
 Of course it’s Moments!!
 And when you think of those Moments are there any that have songs attached to them?